jbiatek/BSGRulebook/dynamic.md

 <p class="cylonleader" markdown="1">Only 1 player is allowed to choose a Cylon Leader.
 Cylon Leaders cannot be chosen in a 3 player game.</p>

+<p class="nosympathizer" markdown="1">If there are 4 or 6 players, the official rules for the "No Sympathizer" variant do not allow players to choose Sharon "Boomer" Valerii.
+The reason is that her weakness is designed to make her more likely to be the Sympathizer, and also in a 6 player game there aren't enough Loyalty cards to accommodate both her and Gaius Baltar's weaknesses.
+You can choose to ignore this, however, and if an extra Loyalty card is needed, you can just use the "Sympathizer" card and treat it like a normal "Not a Cylon" card.</p>

 Players may not choose "alternate" versions of characters that have already been chosen.
 Note that "Boomer" and "Athena" are *not* alternates of each other, they are separate characters that may both be chosen in the same game.

 Each character has a category: Political, Military, Pilot, and Support.
 Support characters may be chosen at any time.
 The other 3 categories must be chosen evenly.
 For example, if the first two characters chosen were Political and Military, players may not choose another Political or Military character until a Pilot has been selected.